dnywh/pi-frame/README.md

 ### Included

-Pi Press comes with two basic apps to get started.
+Pi Frame comes with two basic apps to get started.
 Neither of these require any authentication or setup beyond package installation.

 | Name                  | Description                               |
 | --------------------- | ----------------------------------------- |